 I can tell you that Chris Christie was being vetted.

-All of that is true, and I can confirm it myself because I've talked to the people that were up close and personal here.
+All of that is true and I can confirm it myself because I've talked to the people that were up close and personal here and other people that I haven't mentioned.

-Did I say Condy Rice?
+Did I say Condi Rice?

-All right, Condy Rice was being vetted.
+All right, Condi Rice was being vetted.

 If I'm slow today, I've got to apologize.

-So we get in the cab and didn't have any leg room, and for the next five hours, I was texting with my son who happens to be overseas at this time, and we were talking about everything.
+And for the next five hours, I was texting with my son, who happens to be overseas at this time, and we were talking about everything.

-Gave me a great opportunity to catch up with him because we were texting pretty much all night, which was a lot of fun, but I got no sleep.
+It gave me a great opportunity to catch up with him because we were texting pretty much all night, which was a lot of fun.

 I got into bed at 7 a.m.
-Eastern time today.
+Eastern Time today.

-I was up at 9 a.m.
-Eastern time, so I literally closed my eyes for about two hours.
+So I literally closed my eyes for about two hours.

 All right, so it's very rare in American politics for the vice president to be a decisive figure in a presidential election.